-It may seem like just yesterday you were your daughter's favorite person, but fast forward a few years and she's singing (maybe screaming) a completely different tune.
+It may seem like just yesterday you were your son or daughter's favorite person, but fast forward a few years and she's singing (maybe screaming) a completely different tune.
 It's the universal dilemma all parents dread - the teen years.

 Not only is your kid suddenly moody, prone to tears, and holed up in her room all the time, but she's also asking to drive your car, hanging out with friends you don't approve of, and getting exposed to drugs and alcohol.
 Just when you need her to start opening up to you, she's slamming the door in your face.
 Literally.

 Womensforum talked to Micki Grimland, owner and chief psychotherapist at Southwest Psychotherapy Associates, and adolescent medicine expert Dr. Sharonda Alston Taylor of Texas Children's Hospital about effective parenting when your teen is starting to exert his or her independence.